bingyanggg/bingyanggg.github.io/_pages/home.md

 <!-- <span style="font-size:2em">**Bingyang Ye**</span> -->

 ### About
-I am a NLP Scientist at CodaMetrix.
-My work focuses on develpoing machine/deep learning architecures to model Electronic Health Records (EHR), compiling novel large EHR corpora, and ultimately building an automation system for medical billing.
-Before joining CodaMetrix, I received my MS degree in Computational Linguistics from Brandeis University.
+I am a first year PhD student in Natural Language Processing supervised by [Prof. James Pustejovsky](https://jamespusto.com/) at Brandeis University.
+Before, I worked as a NLP Scientist at CodaMetrix with a focus in Clinical NLP.

 My research interests include Natural Language Understanding, Computational Linguistics, Language Annotation, Clinical NLP and ML/DL in general.